Stencyl/stencylpedia/block-reference/drawing/drawing.md

 ![add-poly-block](http://static.stencyl.com/pedia2/block-images/9%20-%20Drawing/0%20-%20Drawing/add-to-poly.png)

 Adds the specified point to the polygon.
-At least 3 points must be specified.
+Must be used within the `draw a [oulined/filled] polygon` wrapper, and at least 3 points must be specified.
 You do not have to "close" the polygon by repeating the starting point.

 ```
 g.addPointToPolygon([NUMBER], [NUMBER]);